Ezamey/Data-Analysis/README.md

 - atticExists
 - hasSwimmingPool
 - basementExists
   >Those last three are actually True or Nan types.
-Got be converted to booleans.
+Got converted to booleans.

 ------------------------------------------------------------
 - How would you transform these values into numerical values ?